godotengine/godot-docs/getting_started/step_by_step/scripting_player_input.rst

 -------------------------

 To only move when pressing a key, we need to modify the code that calculates the velocity.
-Replace the line starting with ``var velocity`` with the code below.
+Uncomment the code and replace the line starting with ``var velocity`` with the code below.

 .. tabs::
  .. code-tab:: gdscript GDScript